13 Biggest Content Marketing Challenges

-9. Strategic Alignment
+10. Strategic Business Alignment

-For many brands, there is a lack of alignment in strategy and messaging across different platforms, which can hurt the customer experience and content marketing success.
+For many brands, there is a lack of alignment in digital strategy and messaging across different platforms, which can hurt the customer experience and content marketing success.
 Cross-team collaboration becomes a big challenge for marketers when individuals and teams are working in silos and towards different visions and goals.

 Organizations create content in a dispersed structure, often resulting in multiple pieces of content being created by multiple areas of the company with little awareness that other content objects existed or were in production.
 In addition, often no master editorial calendar drives the content creation or amplification process.
 The lack of a chief content officer or well defined governance process results in no central authority to lead and direct the content creation process.

-Here are five things that brands should do before beginning to create their content organization, in order to organize their content creation and distribution process:
+Further, here are five things that brands should do before beginning to create their content organization, in order to organize their content creation and distribution process:

 - Map the current nodes of the content eco-system across the entire enterprise.
 This requires the authority to create a cross-functional view of how content gets produced.

 - Analyze the map to determine if there is a logical flow and uncover interdependencies between groups that can impact efficiencies and approvals.

 - Study the delta between current and future state and create a step strategy for breaking down siloes and working cross functionally.